sebilm/ioBroker.myuplink/README.md

 ### **WORK IN PROGRESS**

+-   In object IDs, all characters that are not officially supported are now replaced by an underscore
+-   The roles of the data objects have been improved
 -   The logging of token data (in log level silly) has been removed
--   In object IDs, all characters that are not officially supported are now replaced by an underscore
+-   Dependencies have been updated

 ### 0.4.0 (2023-12-31)